GoogleCloudPlatform/compute-video-demo-ansible/README.md

     For the demo, a javascript function is set to fire when the page loads that pauses for a half-second, and then reloads itself.
-Since we installed a modified Apache configuraiton file to disable client-side caching *and* we enabled Apache's `mod_headers`, each "reload" results in a new HTTP request to the page.
+Since we installed a modified Apache configuration file to disable client-side caching *and* we enabled Apache's `mod_headers`, each "reload" results in a new HTTP request to the page.
 This is just a fancy hands-free way of asking you to do a "hard refresh" of the load-balancer IP address in order to see the cycling